Jump to a section:

 If you buy AdWords, you will expose your content to additional users or influencers who can read it and, if they feel included, link to it.
 Getting this link impacts SEO rankings, not simply using Google Adwords.

-The good news is that this SEO myth seems to be talked about less and less each year.
-The bad news is that due to Google’s complex ranking factors, there will always be SEOs or business owners who claim facts such as “I started using Google Adwords, and my SEO rankings increased.”.
+The good news is that this SEO myth seems to be discussed less and less each year.
+The bad news is that due to Google’s complex ranking factors, there will always be SEOs or business owners who claim facts such as “I started using Google Adwords, and my SEO rankings increased.”
 Unfortunately, these myths are usually rooted in weak correlation data and not reliable, statistically relevant causation data.